 Repairing punctures to your mountain bike

-- Use tire levers to remove the tire from one side only of the wheel rim.
+- Use tyre levers to remove the tyre from one side only of the wheel rim.

-- Remove the punctured tube, taking care to keep the tube positioned as it was when inside the tire.
+- Remove the punctured tube, taking care to keep the tube positioned as it was when inside the tyre.

 - Locate the puncture on the tube.
-Carefully inspect the tire to locate and remove the object that caused the puncture (keeping the tube positioned as it was when inside the tire will help with this process).
-Once the object has been located and removed, you should also carefully examine the tire for any other objects before reassembling your wheel.
-Note, however, that not all punctures are caused by objects, and that some can instead be caused by the tire being pinched between the wheel rim and the tire beading.
+Carefully inspect the tire to locate and remove the object that caused the puncture (keeping the tube positioned as it was when inside the tyre will help with this process).
+Once the object has been located and removed, you should also carefully examine the tyre for any other objects before reassembling your wheel.
+Note, however, that not all punctures are caused by objects, and that some can instead be caused by the tyre being pinched between the wheel rim and the tire beading.

-- If you have a spare tube, insert it between the tire and the wheel rim, taking care to align the valve with the valve hole on the wheel rim.
+- If you have a spare tube, insert it between the tyre and the wheel rim, taking care to align the valve with the valve hole on the wheel rim.